|Nutritional Guidelines (per serving)|

 Kale chips are all the rage for the healthy minded of all sorts.
 And for good reason.
 They have all the fiber, and most of the vitamins, of raw kale, but in wonderfully crispy form, perfect for snacking.
 And while there are plenty of brands on the market, there's no need to buy kale in chip form.

 You can turn hearty leaves of kale into crispy crunchy "chips" for a delicious and remarkably healthy snack at home with minimal effort.
 The key to successful kale chips is twofold: first, bake them in a single layer so they can crisp up properly, and second, take them out of the oven after 20 minutes—they will crisp up as they cool.
 If you leave them in until they are already crisp, they will char and take on a burnt taste as they cool.

-- 1 to 2 teaspoons vegetable or olive oil
+- 1 to 2 teaspoons vegetable oil (or olive oil)

 - Optional: Parmesan cheese (shredded)

-- Bake the kale for 20 minutes, remove the kale from the oven, and let it cool—you can leave the kale on the baking sheets or transfer it to cooling racks.
-Note that the kale "chips" will not be crisp yet, they will crisp up as they cool, so don't leave them in the oven longer.
+Remove the kale from the oven, and let it cool—you can leave the kale on the baking sheets or transfer it to cooling racks.
+(Note that the kale "chips" will not be crisp yet, they will crisp up as they cool, so don't leave them in the oven longer.)
 Repeat with remaining kale, if necessary.

 Enjoy the kale chips as soon as they're cool.